jordanamao/receipt-processor-challenge/README.md

 ## how to run
-check out feature branch receipt-processor-challenge Open the project in intellij, maven clean and install.
+git clone the repository from the feature branch. check out feature branch receipt-processor-challenge.
+Open the project in intellij, maven clean and install.
 Then run the applicaion.